Global Arts and Cultures

 English as a second language

-Plan to take the TOEFL or IELTS well in advance of the application deadline since it may take six weeks for your scores to be sent to RISD by the test agency.
+Plan to take the TOEFL or IELTS well in advance of the application deadline since it may take three weeks for your scores to be sent to RISD by the test agency.
+For Duolingo, it may take up to four days before RISD receives test results.

 Who should apply